radiukpavlo/python-programming/01_Lesson_Introduction/.ipynb_checkpoints/lesson_1_intro-checkpoint.md

 ![Running python script](./images/running_python_script.png)

 🌕  You are amazing.
-You have just completed day 1 challenge and you are on your way to greatness.
+You have just completed lesson 1 and you are on your way to greatness.
 Now do some exercises for your brain and muscles.

-## 💻 Exercises - Day 1
+## 💻 Exercises - Lesson 1

 ### Exercise: Level 1